lgsvl/gym-lgsvl/README.md

     ) # RGB image from front camera
 ```

 The shape tuple specifies the image size.
-The simulator API will always sent 1920x1080 images.
+The simulator API will always send 1920x1080 images.
 If any other size is used to define the observation space, the camera images will be resized to the specified size before being passed on as an observation.

 ### Reward calculation